-The EQIA was carried out in line with the Practical Guidance issued by the Equality Commission.
+The council will be conducting this EQIA in line with the Practical Guidance issued by the Equality Commission.
 It will follow the recommended 7 step process of:-

 - Stage 1: Defining the aims of the policy; - Stage 2: Consideration of available data and research; - Stage 3: Assessment of impacts; - Stage 4: Consideration of measures which might mitigate any adverse impact or alternative policies which might better achieve the promotion of equality of opportunity; - Stage 5: Formal consultation; - Stage 6: Decision by public authority & publication of results of the EQIA; - Stage 7: Monitoring for adverse impact in the future and publication of the results of such monitoring.